-We deliver weekly communication updates to our residents and their families.
+We deliver communication updates twice per month to our residents and their families.
 We provide weekly communications to our staff via letter, phone or email.
 These communications are provided below for residential living.
-Virtual tours, and on-site visits, can be scheduled directly with loved ones by calling 650-443-3700.
+Virtual tours, and on-site visits, can be scheduled directly with loved ones by contacting our community.

 Importance of Partnerships